lucktu/n2n/centos+debian+ubuntu/readme.txt

-You may need to install some plug-ins as follows before you compile apt-get update apt-get install git cmake make autoconf automake libtool subversion build-essential libssl-dev
+You may need to install some plug-ins as follows before you compile apt-get update apt-get install git make autoconf automake libtool subversion build-essential libssl-dev